eabglobal/minik/docs/index.rst

     from minik.core import Minik
     app = Minik()

-    @app.route("/")
+    @app.route("/test/{proxy}")
-    def hello():
+    def hello(proxy):
-        return {"Hello": "World!"}
+        return {"Hello": proxy}

 Minik in λ
 **********

 When working with a lambda function as the handler of a request from the API gateway.
-If the endpoint is configured to use the passthrough lambda integration, your function will have to be defined as follows:
+If the endpoint is configured to use the pass-through lambda integration, your function will have to be defined as follows:

 .. code:: python